 - Visitors who are interested in Shanghai Opera can see it at the Tianchan Peking Opera Centre Yifu Theatre located on Fuzhou Road, Huangpu District.
 This center is the only traditional opera performance theatre in Shanghai.
 It was built in 1925 and is famous for its Peking and Shanghai Opera performances.

 Enjoy Ping Tan Performances- Originating in Shanghai and Suzhou, Jiangsu Province, Ping tan, a form of storytelling and ballad singing, has become very popular with locals and visitors alike.
 Ping tan performances have one to three performers.

 - There are many popular traditional pieces of Ping tan.
 Many are love tales, and many tell of the daring exploits of legendary Chinese figures.

 - This performance art is popular with all walks of life in Shanghai.
 It is also very famous in Suzhou.

-- There are many venues which feature Ping tan performances.
+- There are many venues that feature Ping tan performances.
 The Tian Chan Peking Opera Art Centre (Fuzhou Lu) and the Lyceum Theatre are the most popular.
-Most local tour operators can't arrange this kind of tours for you, thus we recommend you to visit there by yourself.
+Most local tour operators can't arrange this kind of tour for you, thus we recommend you to visit there by yourself.

 Welcome to contact us if you need a tailor-made China tour including Shanghai.